TechGorilla/ContainerHub/README.md

 # ContainerHub
 Catalogue of different tested container builds. \
-Docker is as the container runtime.
+Docker is used as the container runtime.

 ## Docker command Cheatsheet